The 13 Places in the U.S. Offering Free Land

 New Richland, Minnesota

-The city of New Richland, Minnesota is offering free 86-foot by 133-foot lots to those who intend to build a new home within a year of the city deeding the property to them.
+If you want free land in Minnesota then check out the city of New Richland, Minnesota.
+It is offering free 86-foot by 133-foot lots to those who intend to build a new home within a year of the city deeding the property to them.
 There are a few catches.
 The city will assess the owner for part of the cost of the streets, curbs, water and sewer installation.
 Better yet, some lenders will allow the free land as equity for a home construction loan.
 And if you build your own place, you won’t have to worry about the secrets the home could be hiding like these 25 houses that are holding secrets.